timgates42/pyjs/README.rst

 3. MSHTML

-   For Windows users, all that's required, other than installing python and Internet Explorer, is one further tiny package: Win32 "comtypes".
+   For Windows users - all that's required, other than installing python and Internet Explorer, is one further tiny package: Win32 "comtypes".

    Win32 "comtypes" can be downloaded here: